AjayTomar3342/IMDB_Data_Science_Project/README.md

 R2 Score                 | 44.7 | 45.3 | 43.4 | 69.6
 Mean Squared Error	 | 60 | 59.3 | 61.4 | 32.9
 Model Score 		 | 44.2 | 44.7 | 52.7 | 95.7

+These scores are calculated on the basis of usage of Python's scikit-learn library.

+To explain the Metrics and their relevance here, the metrics are explained below:

+a.)
+R2 Score/Coefficient of Determination:  Means the % of variation of dependent variable which can be explained by independent variable.
+More the merrier.

+b.)
+Mean Squared Error(MSE): MSE measures the average of error squares i.e the average squared difference between the estimated values and true value.
+Less the better.

+c.)
+Model Score: Comparing the model predicted values to the actual values which we got by test data.
+More the number of matching values, the better

+  **NOTE:**
+Please note that these figures and visuals have been taken on 27/8/2021.
+These may differ from the ones you get once you run this project again as data is scraped again and the whole procedure provides similar yet different results.